The default language of your MS Word depends on the configuration of your computer or device.

 MS Word uses two language settings—authoring and display.

-It is important to understand what each setting means before you change them.
-The authoring language manages the proofreading options, such as the spelling and grammar of your documents.
+Authoring Language: It manages the proofreading options, such as the spelling and grammar of your documents.

 Let’s get started!